schovancova/house-finder/README.md

 1. Go to sreality site, put in some filters on location, e.g. https://www.sreality.cz/hledani/prodej/domy/rodinne-domy,vily/brno,brno-venkov?region=Rajhrad&region-id=5820&region-typ=municipality&vzdalenost=10
 2. When loading the results, open dev tools and search for request with keyword `estates`
 3. Congrats, this is now your API call you can use.
 Feel free to filter on multiple cities/villages and add each API call into the `urls` in `main.py`
-2. Use `filtered_urls` as means to store your heavily filtered queries.
+2. Use `flat_urls` as means to store your heavily flat queries.

 With this setup you will see all houses in your radius, but also have a specific channel for your "ideal homes".